inem/hamdown/README.md

-## Why: To achieve hyper-efficiency when working on static websites.
+## Why: To achieve hyper-efficiency when working on static websites

 It is very efficient to use Markdown with static site generators, like [Jekyll](https://jekyllrb.com/) or [Middleman](https://middlemanapp.com/).
 Although, sometimes Markdown is not enough.